Skip to the main content.

 Non-tax-advantaged schemes only need to be registered when there’s a reportable event, such as the buying or selling of shares.
 Late registration involves additional steps and could lead to costly penalties.

 You’ll also need to set up a HMRC PAYE account if you don’t already have one.
-This process can take up to 3 weeks as you'll need to request a password via post.
+This process can take up to three weeks as you'll need to request a password via post.
 To avoid the rush (and potential delays), we recommend completing this as early as possible!

 Once registered, you’ll notify HMRC every year.